 - A large black tub in the family storage area full of loose bricks that belong to them.
 (We talked about that already but just to summarize in one place.)
 It’s their job to make sure that these don’t get mixed in with everything else.
 If they don’t keep up with their stuff, it ends up in the community bins.

-- Assembled sets displayed on their dressers and/or shelves in their rooms.
+- Assembled sets displayed on shelves in their rooms.

 - An IKEA Glis box for organizing mini figures and small sets.

 - One more tub with a lid for storing assembled small sets.